No Bake Cookies

 This post may contain affiliate links.
 See my disclosure policy.

 No bake cookies are one of the easiest cookie recipes you can make.
-They’re a blend of 7 simple ingredients and no flour or eggs are needed!
+They’re a blend of pantry staple ingredients and no flour or eggs are needed!
 Just boil everything in a pot, scoop it out into portions on a baking sheet, and let it cool.
 That’s it!

 - Butter: I’m using unsalted butter, but you can also use ghee or vegan butter.